 In the summer months of July and August, the average daily temperature ranges between 18 and 28 °C. In winter it varies between -2 and 7 °C. Temperatures around 15 °C sometimes climb to 20 °C and dominate both spring and autumn.
 The following rule of thumb applies: every 100 m upwards, there is a drop in temperature of about 1 °C. Thus, in high alpine locations, you will encounter thick layers of snow even in summer.
 North of the Alps it is cooler than in sunny Ticino.
 Southern slopes, wide valleys and lakes, on the other hand, receive more sun Thanks to these different temperatures, both fir and palm trees grow in Switzerland.
 The warmest areas include Lake Geneva, the Rhone Valley and the valleys in the south of Ticino.
 The coolest are naturally all places in the high mountains.
 Here you can find an overview of the temperatures as well as the precipitation of individual main places in Switzerland:

 City | Max.
 Temp (°C) | Min.
-Temp (°C) | Number of rainy days |
+Temp. (°C) | Number of Rainy Days |

 ---|---|---|---|